haixiangyan/a-cat-a-dog-react/README.md

 ## How to use

 ### Before running it
-Before cloning the repo and running it, you need to add a file `secret.ts` to the directory `/src/axios`.
+Before running it, you need to add a file `secret.ts` to the directory `/src/axios`.
 So, it would be `/src/axios/secret.ts`.

 Then place following codes in it.